Laish93/probabilistic_mpm/README.md

          ```git lfs install```

   2. Clone the repository
        * Clone this repository, and Git LFS will automatically detect the pointer file and download the datacube which is ```data.zip``` file during this process.
-This may take some time.
+This will probably take some times.

          ```git clone https://github.com/Laish93/probabilistic_mpm.git```